Velocity and stroke rate reconstruction of canoe sprint team boats based on panned and zoomed video recordings: Results

-Overall, the aggregated results across all classes (RMSE: 0.097\,m/s, RRMSE: 0.020, $\rho = 0.956$) confirm that the proposed approach provides accurate and reliable velocity estimates independent of boat type.
+Overall, the aggregated results across all classes (RMSE: 0.078\,m/s, \textit{RRMSE}: 0.017, \textit{MAPE}: 0.011, $\rho = 0.974$) confirm that the proposed approach provides accurate and reliable velocity estimates independent of boat type.

 This is further supported by Fig. \ref{fig:res-vel}.
-Only a small minority of velocity estimates exceed the ±1.97 SD range, and no systematic error can be observed at any velocity (Fig. \ref{fig:vel-bland}).
+Only a small minority of velocity estimates exceed the limits of agreement, and no systematic error can be observed at any velocity (Fig. \ref{fig:vel-bland}).
 Over all data, the velocity profile shows little relative deviation from ground truth GPS data, see Fig. \ref{fig:vel-dev}.
 In Figure \ref{fig:vel-profs} we show two example velocity profiles.